 Hamburger Bahnhof – Museum für Gegenwart – Berlin is taking part again after a long absence and is also at the centre of Berlin’s cultural events.
-This is where the Long Night of Museums, the Berlin Biennale and the Kultur Sommer festival all come together.
+This is where the Long Night of Museums, the Berlin Biennale and the Kultur Sommer festival all come together, including an open-air DJ set by Carsten Jost and David Lieske (Dial) in the garden of the Hamburger Bahnhof.

 This year, a second focus of the Long Night of Museums is Charlottenburg, where, the Sammlung Scharf-Gerstenberg is showing its permanent exhibition Surreal Worlds, on the development of fantastical art, as well a special presentation on Goya that illustrates the startling topicality of his prints.
-The Museum Berggruen, which is closing soon for several years of extensive renovations, can also be visited one last time during the Long Night of Museums.
+In 4Rude's Butoh performance, you travel through the world of Francisco de Goya's art.

 The Neue Nationalgalerie, which reopened at the Kulturforum in 2020, is also participating.
 In addition to the main collection, on view is also the exhibition Bitte lachen / Please Cry by conceptual artist Barbara Kruger and a fascinating show of works by the long-forgotten artist Sascha Wiederhold.